top of page

 altar of Nehalennia

-In the year 1848, the church was - understandably - struck by lightning (find out in our post "I did not have financial relations with that village" why lightning strikes Frisia often).
-Not only destroying large parts of the old church, but also the remaining body of headless goddess Victoria, and many of the votive altar fragments found earlier, which were stored in the church too.
+In the year 1848, the church of Domburg was - understandably - struck by lightning (find out in our blog post "I did not have financial relations with that village" why lightning strikes Frisia often).
+Not only destroying large parts of the church, but also the remaining body of headless goddess Victoria, and many of the votive altar fragments found earlier, which were stored in the church too.
 This struck of lightning proofs by the way why we shouldn't buy the experiments and scientific explanations of Benjamin Franklin on electricity two centuries ago.
 It's divine judgement, beyond any doubt.
-Like Nehalennia, goddess Burorina is a local goddess too, but not much is known about it to date.

-Current province Zeeland, including Walcheren, depopulated in third quarter of the third century.
+The current province of Zeeland, including Walcheren, depopulated in third quarter of the third century.
 Mainly due to deterioration of the landscape.
 It's the time the Romans also retreated more inland and southward.
 Only at the end of fifth century, the area was being re-populated again, starting with Walcheren.

 2. Middle Ages

-Alcuin, chronicler at the court of Charlemagne and author of the Vita Willibrordi 'Life of Saint Willibrord' dated ca. 796, described Willibrord's missionary achievements in Frisia at the end of the seventh century.
-In his vita, Alcuin says that when Saint Willibrord went to Frisia to convert the people, he came ashore on island Walcheren.
+Alcuin, chronicler at the court of Charlemagne and author of the Vita Willibrordi 'life of Saint Willibrord' dated ca. 796, described Willibrord's missionary achievements in Frisia at the end of the seventh century.
+In his vita, Alcuin says that when Saint Willibrord went to Frisia to convert the people, he came ashore on the island of Walcheren.
 Alcuin also described how Willibrord destroyed a representation of an idol on Walcheren.
-According to abbot Thiofrid of the Abbey of Saint Willibrord in Echternach (Luxembourg), it didn't went off without a hitch.
+According to Abbot Thiofrid of the Abbey of Saint Willibrord at the town of Echternach in Luxembourg, it didn't went off without a hitch.
 In Thiofrid's Vita sancti Willibrordi, written in ca. 1103, Saint Willibrord was hit on his head by the sword of one of the guards of the temple of this idol.
 His blood fell on a stone.

 It might have been the village of Westkapelle where the manly performance of Willibrord took place, and where Willibrord set foot on land first.
 The eleventh-century chapel used to have a piece of stone of the temple with a stain of blood of Willibrord.
-Perhaps this stone previously was a Roman votive altar piece (Henderikx 2021), as described earlier.
-Also, the fact that some bone fragments of Willibrord were donated to this chapel by the Abbey of Echternach where Saint Willibrord is buried, might point in this direction.
-Furthermore, for long a sweet well in the dunes nearby was named after Saint Willibrord.
+Allegedly from the sword injury.
+Perhaps this stone previously was a Roman votive altar piece (Henderikx 2021).
+Also, the fact that some bone fragments of Willibrord were donated to this chapel by the Abbey of Echternach where Saint Willibrord is buried, suggests this is the spot where Willibrord come ashore in Frisia.
+Additionally, for long a sweet water well in the dunes nearby was named after Saint Willibrord too.

 Willibrord at Westkapelle, Waclheren by Charles Rochussen (1824-1894)